xephora/Threat-Remediation-Scripts/Threat-Track/ChunkiPWS/readme.md

 ### Exfiltration

-Data is then zipped and uploaded to a C2 server via A POST request.
+The extracted data is then compressed using zip and then uploaded onto the attackers server via a POST request.

 ```
 http[:]//sables23[.]top/index.php